-FIGURE 16W.2 Population growth in developing countries and advanced industrial countries, 1900-2050.
-The majority of the world's population lives in the developing nations, and those nations will account for most of the rapid increase in population over the next half-century.
+FIGURE 39W.2 Population growth in developing countries and advanced industrial countries, 1950-2050.

+The majority of the world's population lives in the developing nations, and those nations will account for most of the rapid increase in population over the next 40 years.

-Source: Population Reference Bureau, www.prb.org/.
+Source: Population Reference Bureau, www.prb.org.
+The underlying data are from the United Nations Population Division, World Population Prospects: The 2008 Revision.